AntennaPod/antennapod.github.io/_i18n/en/documentation/podcasters-hosters/update-feed-urls.md

 When you change hoster, the URL of your RSS feed often changes as well.
-In this situation, we strongly recommend that you organise a proper 'redirect' from the old to the new feed with either of these HTTP response status codes:
+In this situation, we strongly recommend that you organize a proper 'redirect' from the old to the new feed with either of these HTTP response status codes:
 * [301 Moved Permanently](https://developer.mozilla.org/docs/Web/HTTP/Status/301)
 * [308 Permanent Redirect](https://developer.mozilla.org/docs/Web/HTTP/Status/308)